 Maximise income and franking credits

 SMSF investors are often attracted to income generating investments which they can use to fund lifestyle purposes.
 BetaShares has developed a range of income-focused funds which have proven particularly popular with SMSF investors.
-For example, our Dividend Harvester Fund (managed fund) has been designed specifically with the needs of SMSF investors in mind, and aims to maximise income and franking credits that come from Australian shares.

 Reduce portfolio volatility